-There's nothing quite as satisfying as winding down with a warm, rum cocktail on a cold day.
-While most rum cocktails that are heated tend to be tea-based, there are a number of cozy sips that call for other ingredients like apple cider and fresh blueberries.
-From boozy spiced teas to decadent hot buttered rums, the cocktails ahead will have you eager to run over to the stove to craft your next hot, rum concoction.
+There's nothing quite as satisfying as winding down with a warm rum cocktail on a cold day.
+While most rum cocktails that are heated tend to be tea-based, there are a number of cozy sips that call for other ingredients, like apple cider, orange liqueur, and vanilla ice cream.
+From boozy spiced teas to decadent hot buttered rums, the cocktails ahead will have you eager to run over to the stove to craft your next hot rum concoction.

 Here are our picks for the best hot rum cocktails to keep you warm this winter.